gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "You have my word, honored," the sergeant said.

-"And mine," Kulbinder rumbled.
+"And mine," Kulbinder rumbled, "Since I am not, as the *tralpa* so quickly observed, a man."
 Noxy jumped.
 The tiger had padded up behind them all while they were talking, the boy with the scarred face a pace behind him.

 The *tralpa* stumbled backed a step, tripping over the hem of his robe once again.
 "What?
 No!
 Reeve, I *order* you to arrest these men!
 And this